Afirestriker/react-concepts-in-action/ReactJS-Tutorial/react-hooks/README.md

     * Creating mutable containers for values that persist across renders without triggering re-renders, unlike state variables.
     * Providing a method to clear interval timers within event handlers, addressing a common issue in React component lifecycles.

-* Lesson 29 - Custom Hooks
+* Lesson 30 - Custom Hooks
   * A custom hook is basically a JavaScript function whose name starts with `use`.
   * A custom hook can also call other hooks if required.
   * Useful in sharing logic, as an alternative way to HOCs and Render Props.

+* Lesson 31 - useDocumentTitle Custom Hook
+  * Project: **custom-hook**
+  * File: **DocTitleOne.js, DocTitleTwo.js, useDocumentTitle.js**
+  * Introduction to custom hook.
+  * Design and built a useDocumentTitle custom hook to share the logic for updating the document title.

 ---